mrteye/GDAX/README.md

 Advanced usage examples: public acces, private access, and extending the API into your own class.

-Working examples are provided with index.php located in the test folder.
+Working examples are provided with index.php, located in the test folder.

 ### Example #1 Basic.
 Public access, no authentication required.
 ```php